JanChodorowski/cv2/README.md

 # CV SERVER

-This project was created as a supplement to my job application as a Junior QA Engineer at Monterail.
+This project was created as a supplement to my job application to Mirumee.
 It's purpose is to deliver fully functional web server in smallest form factor possible.

 The battery should provide at least 2 hours of continuous usage.